dman-coders/drupalorgnz-project/README.md

 The live database server does not offer an open port for direct MySQL connections.

+### Aegir user access to database

+You can hit the database using a locally memorized password - typing:

+    mysql

+should just work enough to give you lots of access.

+However, If you wanted to connect directly:

+    drush @drupal.org.nz sql-cli

+Is best, and is equivalent to something like:

+    mysql --user=drupalorgnz -p{dbconnectionpass} --host=taranto.coders.co.nz drupalorgnz_0

+#### Reference: the setup steps used to build a site db manually

+    aegir@taranto:~$ mysql
+      mysql> create database drupalorgnz_sandbox;
+      mysql> GRANT ALL PRIVILEGES ON drupalorgnz_sandbox.* to drupalorgnz@localhost IDENTIFIED BY '{dbconnectionpass}';

 ## Files

 The recommended way to pull copies of the latest live user files is using `drush rsync` .